 Great Yarmouth-born Sir James Paget (1814-1899) was surgeon to Queen Victoria for 41 years.
 He has an eponymous hospital in Gorleston and is regarded as the father of British pathology.

 Queen Victoria bought the 20,000 acre Sandringham Estate near King’s Lynn in 1862 for the future King Edward VII, then Prince of Wales, and his soon-to-be-wife Alexandra of Denmark.
 Edward’s son and heir George V described the sprawling property as ‘dear old Sandringham, the place I love better than anywhere else in the world’.
 He would eventually die at Sandringham house on January 20, 1936.
 His son and Queen Elizabeth II’s father, George VI, would eventually pass away in the house on February 6, 1952.

 The Royal family have traditionally spent Christmas at Sandringham, walking to the local church on Christmas Day where there are always crowds of well-wishers.

 In 1957, Queen Elizabeth II gave her first televised Christmas message from Sandringham.
 ‘I wish you all, young and old, wherever you may be, all the fun and enjoyment and the peace of a very happy Christmas,’ said the young Queen.

 Since The Queen’s Silver Jubilee in 1977 the public have been able to visit 600 acres of the estate, as well as the house itself and museum.

-One of the highlights of Sandringham’s year is the annual Flower Show in July, usually attended by Prince Charles and the Duchess of Cornwall.
+One of the highlights of Sandringham’s year is the annual Flower Show in July, traditionally attended by Prince Charles, now King Charles III.